Lockheed L-100 Hercules: Development

-In 1959, Pan American World Airways ordered 12 of Lockheed's GL-207 Super Hercules to be delivered by 1962, to be powered by four 6,000 eshp Allison T56 turboprops.
-Slick Airways was to receive 6 such aircraft later in 1962.
+In 1959, Pan American World Airways (Pan Am) ordered twelve of Lockheed's GL-207 Super Hercules to be delivered by 1962, to be powered by four 6,000 eshp Allison T56 turboprops; however, Pan Am never took delivery of these aircraft.
+Slick Airways was to receive six such aircraft later in 1962.
 The Super Hercules was to be 23 ft 4 in longer than the C-130B; a variant powered by 6,445 eshp Rolls-Royce Tynes and a jet-powered variant with four Pratt & Whitney JT3D-11 turbofans were also under development.
-Both Pan American and Slick Airways (which had ordered six) canceled their orders and the other variants did not evolve past design studies.

-Lockheed decided to produce a commercial variant based on a de-militarised version of the C-130E Hercules.
-The prototype L-100 (registered N1130E) first flew on April 20, 1964, when it carried out a 1-hour, 25-minute flight.
+The prototype L-100 (registered N1130E) first flew on April 20, 1964, when it carried out a 25-hour, 1 minute flight, the longest first flight of a commercial aircraft at the time.
 The type certificate was awarded on 16 February 1965.
-Twenty-one production aircraft were then built with the first delivery to Continental Air Services on September 30, 1965.
+Twenty-one production aircraft were then built with the first delivery to Continental Air Services, Inc (CASI), a wholly owned subsidiary of Continental Airlines, on September 30, 1965.

+The stretched L-100-30 version was certificated in October 1970.
+In addition, Lockheed rebuilt some L-100-20s to L-100-30s.

+A prominent L-100 user was Interior Airways, an Alaska bush operator, and its corporate successor, Alaska International Air (AIA), which used the aircraft to fly to short gravel or snow/ice runways in the far north of Alaska.
+In the 1970s, AIA was a pure L-100 operator (operating not only within Alaska but globally), and for regulatory reasons had an effective monopoly on the use of the L-100 for most purposes to support construction of the Alaska pipeline in the mid-to-late 1970s.
+When pipeline construction was unexpectedly delayed, a local L-100 competitor established for that purpose, Red Dodge Aviation, went out of business, and the pioneering civilian operator of the L-100, Alaska Airlines, exited the L-100 business in the early 1970s.

+In 1974, AIA crashed an L-100 on Fletcher's Ice Island, a massive iceberg floating in the Arctic Ocean, which hosted a Navy station, complete with runway.
+The aircraft was a write-off, but a team of AIA mechanics subsequently rebuilt the aircraft on-site in challenging conditions, in the open, including installation of a whole new wing, over a six month period.
+The aircraft returned to Alaska in stages and returned to service after additional work.